A Lone Swan is a Lonely Swan

 This Young Female was Chased Away from her Family.

-There are Too Many Rocks and Shallow Place for a Boat.
+There are Too many Rocks and Shallow Place for a Boat.

 Kayaks and Canoes are Too Slow.